vaibhavahuja/pixyll/_posts/2018-04-25-sarcasm-detection.md

 date:       2018-04-25 11:21:29
 summary:    understanding the problem.
 categories: nlp
+tags: [Machine Learning]
+comment: true
 ---

 > Benzema is the best player ever.

 This is 100% pure sarcasm.
 Okay, there is no such thing as _100% pure sarcasm_ but what there is are sarcastic and non sarcastic sentences.
 For example, as soon as you read the above statement about Benzema, you could decipher that this is a statement which is definitely not true and is somewhat ironic in a mocking way.
 Someone who watches football, and has game sense would know that this sentence was a satirical remark.
-Someone who does not watch football, might think of this statement as <span class = "red"> True. </span> Hence we can say, that sarcasm is relative and highly depends on the context.
+Someone who does not watch football, might think of this statement as <span style="color: #1eb300;"> True. </span> Hence we can say, that sarcasm is relative and highly depends on the context.

 Try to understand the complexity of this problem, we as humans, find it really difficult to understand sarcasm, like we can only understand sarcasm once we have an idea about what is the context it is being used in, and the body language, the tone of the voice.
 If we closely observe someone saying a sarcastic sentence, the pitch of the voice varies.
 When English speakers remark sarcasm with the word  _"Thanks!"_, they often use a nasal tone.
 The nasal tone shows a connection between sarcasm and extreme disgust.
 It is like the speaker does not only want to remove the word from the mouth but also from the nose!
 So so many factors contributing to sarcasm makes it really really difficult to understand sarcasm for us, as humans, let alone computers.